UNIFORM COMPLAINT POLICY

 Fax: 949-936-5259

-The Compliance Officer is authorized to designate his/her duties relating to investigation and preparation of an Investigation Report to another District employee on a case by case basis.
-However, the Compliance Officer shall ensure that the employee who is designated to investigate a complaint and prepare an Investigation Report is knowledgeable about the laws, programs or other subject matter for which he/she is designated to investigate.
+The Compliance Officer is authorized to designate their duties relating to investigation and preparation of an Investigation Report to another District employee on a case by case basis.
+However, the Compliance Officer shall ensure that the employee who is designated to investigate a complaint and prepare an Investigation Report is knowledgeable about the laws, programs or other subject matter for which they are designated to investigate.
 (5 CCR 4621).
 Designated employees may have access to legal counsel if deemed appropriate and necessary by the Compliance Officer.

-The Superintendent or his/her designee shall annually provide written notification of the District's Uniform Complaint Policy and Administrative Regulation to students, employees, parents/guardians, the District advisory committee, school advisory committees, appropriate private school officials or representatives, and other interested parties.
-This notice shall be provided on the District’s website and shall comply with the requirements of 5 CCR 4622(b).
+The Superintendent or designee shall annually provide written notification of the District's Uniform Complaint Policy and Administrative Regulation to students, employees, parents/guardians, the District advisory committee members, school advisory committees, appropriate private school officials or representatives, and other interested parties.

 Legal Reference: